Retirement

 Employers are responsible for:

-• Preparing and submitting a termination transaction in the employer portal no later than 30 days after the member ceases membership in the Plan.
+- If the member is completing the paper application process, completing the employer section of the Retirement Application and submitting a termination transaction in the employer portal no later than 30 days after the member ceases membership in the Plan.

 Employers are encouraged to monitor the Pending Retirements Without Termination Date report, which lists members who have submitted a Retirement Application Form, but for whom termination details have not been submitted.